-Frye has coached an NCAA champion in all but four years since taking over the program in 1996, including coaching LaKya Brookins three years ago to the 60-meter dash indoor title in 2009 en route to being named USTFCCCA Southeast Region Athlete of the Year for both the indoor and outdoor seasons.
+Frye has coached an NCAA champion in all but six years since taking over the program in 1996, including coaching LaKya Brookins three years ago to the 60-meter dash indoor title in 2009 en route to being named USTFCCCA Southeast Region Athlete of the Year for both the indoor and outdoor seasons.
 Brookins followed up her performance in 2009 with a second 60-meter dash indoor title in 2011.
-In addition, Frye has coached an SEC champion in 16 of the 17 seasons he has been at South Carolina.
+In addition, Frye has coached an SEC champion in 18 of the 20 seasons he has been at South Carolina.

-During his tenure at South Carolina, Frye has coached 12 SEC Athletes of the Year, the most recent being Erica Rucker, who was named the 2012 SEC Freshman Runner of the Year (indoor).
+During his tenure at South Carolina, Frye has coached 13 SEC Athletes of the Year, the most recent being Jeannelle Scheper, who was named the 2015 SEC Scholar-Athlete of the Year (outdoor).
 He has also coached five national athletes of the year in Hastings (2007-overall), Demetria Washington (2002-indoor), Lashinda Demus (2002-overall), Terrence Trammell (2000-outdoor) and Miki Barber (2000-outdoor).
 Demus was acknowledged by Track & Field News while the United States Track & Field & Cross Country Coaches Association (USTFCCCA) honored the other four recipients.

 Along with continued success on the track, Frye has produced winners in the classroom on a consistent basis.
-Frye's athletes have earned four USTFCCCA National Scholar-Athlete of the Year honors in addition to two SEC Scholar-Athlete of the Year awards.
+Frye's athletes have earned four USTFCCCA National Scholar-Athlete of the Year honors in addition to three SEC Scholar-Athlete of the Year awards.
 Jason Richardson swept the indoor and outdoor national honors in 2008, following awards earned by 2006 National Indoor Scholar Athlete of the Year Shalonda Solomon and 2002 National Scholar Athlete of the Year Otukile Lekote.
-Marvin Reitze earned the 2012 SEC Scholar-Athlete of the Year award last season.
+Marvin Reitze earned the 2012 SEC Scholar-Athlete of the Year award and Natasha Hastings ('07) and Jeannelle Scheper ('15) have also won the award.
 In 2009, the men's team was named Scholar Team of the Year.

-In his career, Frye has coached 25 Olympians who have garnered 13 medals at the Olympic Games.
+In his career, Frye has coached 28 Olympians who have garnered 14 medals at the Olympic Games.
 Nine of his former student-athletes competed at the 2008 Olympic Games in Beijing, six of them as first-time Olympians.
-At the Games, Natasha Hastings earned a gold medal as a member of the USA 4x400m relay team.
-Frye served as an assistant coach for the 2004 USA Olympic women's track team with responsibilities that included working with the sprinters and the relays.
+Natasha Hastings earned a gold medal as a member of the USA 4x400m relay team in Beijing and repeated as a gold medalist at the 2016 Rio Games.
+In addition to 2016, Frye served as an assistant coach for the 2004 USA Olympic women's track team with responsibilities that included working with the sprinters and the relays.
 He also accompanied his former athletes to the 2000 Sydney Olympics.
 Frye's athletes won three gold medals in 2004 by Tonique Williams-Darling (Bahamas-400m), Otis Harris (USA-4x400m relay) and Aleen Bailey (Jamaica-4x100m relay).
 At the London 2012 Olympics, the total increased by two as Demus (400m hurdles) and Richardson (110m hurdles) claimed silver for the United States.

-Most recently, Frye spent the majority of his summer in Russia.
+Frye spent the summer of 2015 coaching Team USA in Russia.
 First, the Gamecock traveled to Kazan as the Team USA men's head coach for the World University Games.
 A short time later, he traveled to Moscow as an assistant coach for the IAAF World Championships to work with the men's sprints and hurdles.
 The sprint and hurdle group medaled in every event of the meet, capturing three gold medals.